-Overall the data suggest that the increase of the $\chi_M (T)$ on cooling and the temperature dependence of torque at low fields is produced by interacting domain walls, which are fully polarized already at 3 ~T according to the torque measurements, and the torque signal in \Cl\ is dominated by the bulk response of paramagnetic spins.
-This result is in agreement with a suppression of a peak in T$^{-1}$ in NMR~\cite{Pustogow2020} response by the magnetic field directed perpendicular to BEDT-TTF-based layers, and confirms that the peak is due to the response of the domain walls.
-According to Raman data in magnetic field in this direction, the charge distribution itself does not change in field up to 30~T~\cite{Hassan2021}.
+If the increase of the $\chi_M (T)$ on cooling and the temperature dependence of torque at low fields are produced by the interacting domain walls, they become fully polarized already at 3 ~T according to the torque measurements.
+This result is in agreement with a suppression of a peak in T$^{-1}$ in NMR~\cite{Pustogow2020} response by the magnetic field directed perpendicular to BEDT-TTF-based layers, and suggests that the origin of the peak is the response of the domain walls.
+According to the Raman data in magnetic field in this direction, the charge distribution itself does not change in field up to 30~T~\cite{Hassan2021}.

-No indication of magnetic ordering is observed in magnetic cantilever torque studies of \Cl\ down to 120 mK, with paramagnetic torque amplitude $\tau_{2\theta} \propto H^2$ up to the highest measured field of 17.5~T, and the phase being constant with field.
-This absence of magnetic order or of a spin singlet state in an insulator \Cl\ with one unpaired electron (S=1/2) and estimated magnetic exchange $J$ of the order of 100~K or higher~\cite{Yamashita2020,Jacko2020,Hassan2018} is suggestive of a spin liquid state, the same conclusion that came from NMR measurements~\cite{Pustogow2020}.
-However, the low temperature magnetic state in \Cl\ has signatures very different from spin liquid candidates triangular 2D organic Mott insulators.
+No indication of magnetic ordering is observed in the magnetic cantilever torque studies of \Cl\ down to 120 mK.
+The paramagnetic torque amplitude $\tau_{2\theta} \propto H^2$ up to 17.5~T, and the phase is constant with field.
+This shows the absence of magnetic order or of a spin singlet state in the fraction of the \Cl\ crystal where charge order is melted and lattice cites possess one unpaired electron (S=1/2) with estimated magnetic exchange $J$ of the order of 100~K or higher~\cite{Yamashita2020,Jacko2020,Hassan2018}.
+This part of the system provides the response suggestive of a spin liquid state from NMR measurements~\cite{Pustogow2020}.